 Digestion and Absorption - Notes | Class 11 | Part 4: Disorders of Digestive System

-1. Jaundice: Here, the skin and eye turns yellow due to the deposition of bile pigments.
+1. Jaundice: The skin and eyes turn yellow due to the deposition of bile pigments.
 It indicates liver damage.

-2. Vomiting: Ejection of stomach content through mouth.
-It is controlled by medulla oblongata.
+2. Vomiting: Ejection of stomach content through the mouth.
+It is controlled by the medulla oblongata.

 3. Diarrhoea: Frequent elimination of watery faeces.
 It reduces the absorption of food.

 4. Constipation: Infrequent elimination of dry stool.
-It is due to decreased peristalsis in colon.
+It is due to decreased peristalsis in the colon.

-5. Indigestion: Condition leading to feeling of fullness due to improper digestion.
-It is due to anxiety, inadequate enzyme secretion, food poisoning, spicy food etc.
+5. Indigestion: Condition leading to a feeling of fullness due to improper digestion.
+It is due to anxiety, inadequate enzyme secretion, food poisoning, spicy food, etc.

-6. Protein-Energy malnutrition (PEM): It is the dietary deficiencies of proteins & food calories.
+6. Protein-Energy Malnutrition (PEM): Dietary deficiencies of proteins & food calories.

 PEM causes Marasmus & Kwashiorkor in children.

-· Marasmus: It is due to deficiency of both proteins and calories.
-It is found in infants less than a year in age.
+• Marasmus: Due to deficiency of both proteins and calories.
+Found in infants less than a year in age.

 Reason: Replacement of mother’s milk by foods with poor proteins and caloric value.
-This often happens if mother has second pregnancy or child birth when the older infant is still too young.
+This often happens if the mother has a second pregnancy or childbirth when the older infant is still too young.

 Post a Comment (0)